bpittner/bpittner.github.com/_posts/2015-11-22-Jekyll-Bootstrap-Custom-Domain-Name.markdown

 layout: post_simple
 title:  "Setting up a Custom Domain Name with Jekyll and Github Pages"
 date:   2015-11-22
+permalink: "/blog/Setting-up-a-Custom-Domain-Name-with-Jekyll-and-Github-Pages"

-tags:
+tags: [blog, jekyll]
-- blog
-- jekyll
 ---

 I think it's fitting that my first blog post is about something I dealt with while setting up my blog.
 I'm using Jekyll Bootstrap hosted in Github pages.
 It's a quick and easy way to host static content for free by leveraging Github as your web hosting provider.
 There's a great tutorial for getting your blog setup [here](http://jekyllbootstrap.com/usage/jekyll-quick-start.html).